markjprice/cs11dotnet7/docs/errata/improvements.md

 #region Calling implicit and explicit implementations

 Human human = new();
-human.Lose(); // Calls the implicit implementation i.e. losing a key.
+human.Lose(); // Calls the public implicit implementation.
+// Outputs: Implementation for losing a key.

 ((IGamePlayer)human).Lose(); // Calls the explicit implementation.
+// Outputs: Implementation for losing a game.

 IGamePlayer player = human as IGamePlayer;
-player.Lose(); // Calls explicit implementation of losing a game.
+player.Lose(); // Calls the explicit implementation.
+// Outputs: Implementation for losing a game.

 #endregion
 ```

+> Note that although the implementation of `IGamePlayer.Lose` in `Human` is `private`, the `IGamePlayer.Lose` member itself has an access modifier of `public`, so if we cast the `Human` instance into the interface type then that `Lose` implementation is accessible.

 # Page 270 - Equality of types